 The return value is an array.

-If the elements of the array are of different types (such as a string array and a numeric array), an error is returned.
+If the elements of the array are of different types (for example, a string array and a numeric array), an error is returned.

 Here are some examples: